In this article, we'll cover:

-In short, cloud infrastructure refers to the technologies which support cloud computing and make it possible.
+Cloud infrastructure refers to the technologies which support cloud computing and make it possible.
 However, there are various cloud infrastructure models, which makes it difficult to offer a more precise definition.

 The introduction of cloud computing models has meant that businesses and other organisations have evolved at a rapid pace since the turn of the millennium.
-The way they handle their IT systems has changed completely as new, more powerful, and efficient technologies have been made available.
+The way they handle their IT systems has changed completely like new, more powerful, and efficient technologies have been made available.

 We’ve already alluded to the fact that the cloud has allowed businesses to offload much of their old IT infrastructure to third parties.
-No longer do they need to run on-site traditional data centers and storage facilities.
+No longer do they need to run on-site traditional data centres and storage facilities.

 But for this to happen, the right cloud infrastructure needs to be put in place.
 Networking equipment, data storage, and servers are the main pillars of that infrastructure.
 As well as a robust cloud strategy.
 With these elements in place, applications can then be created and accessed via the cloud.